tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #####  Diffie-Hellman Parameters {#ffdhe-param}

-Diffie-Hellman {{DH}} parameters for both clients and servers are encoded in the opaque key_exchange field of a KeyShare in a KeyShareOffer structure.
+Diffie-Hellman {{DH}} parameters for both clients and servers are encoded in the opaque key_exchange field of a KeyShareEntry in a KeyShare structure.
 The opaque value contains the
 Diffie-Hellman public value (dh_Y = g^X mod p),
 encoded as a big-endian integer.